mozilla/gecko-dev/devtools/docs/contributor/tests/performance-tests-damp.md

 DEBUG_DEVTOOLS_SCREENSHOTS=1 ./mach talos-test --suite damp
 ```
 When passing `DEBUG_DEVTOOLS_SCREENSHOTS` env variable, screenshots will be taken after each subtest
 was run.
-The screenshot will be opened in new tabs and their title
+The screenshot will be opened in new tabs and their titles
 includes the subtest label.
 Firefox won't automatically close so that you can view the screenshots.

 #### Recording a profile